revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 In this second analysis we are interested in estimating the branch-specific diversification rates.
 We are going to use a very similar model to the one described in the previous section.
-However, now we are going to use the ‘dnHBDP‘ distribution instead which will require some slightly different parameterization and moves.
-The main difference, as mentioned above, is that the ‘dnHBDP‘ uses a data-augementation scheme to sample the locations and parameters of rate-shift events across branches of the tree.
+However, now we are going to use the `dnHBDP` distribution instead which will require some slightly different parameterization and moves.
+The main difference, as mentioned above, is that the `dnHBDP` uses a data-augementation scheme to sample the locations and parameters of rate-shift events across branches of the tree.